hmcts/et_gds_design_system/README.md

 # ET GDS Design System
-This gem integrates the govuk-frontend npm modules into a rails application that is using webpacker.
+This gem integrates the govuk-frontend npm modules into a rails application that is using vite.

 ## Usage